 2. which are actually feasible for you right now.

-By the end of our first session, you will know what you want to be different by the end of this week and this month, and you will know exactly what you are going to do this afternoon, or tomorrow, to start making these desires a reality.
+By the end of our first session, you will know what you want to be different by the end of this week and this month, and you will also know exactly what you are going to do this afternoon, or tomorrow, to start making these desires a reality.

 Getting started: